-1 Configure a physical interface to the Frame Relay switch (usually T1 PRI, E1 PRI, or serial WAN).

-For information, see the MAX ISP and Telecommuting Configuration Guide.

-2 Set up a logical link between the MAX and the Frame Relay switch.

-A RADIUS Frame Relay profile defines each logical link.
+- 1 Configure a physical interface to the Frame Relay switch (usually T1 PRI, E1 PRI, or serial WAN). - For information, see the MAX Network Configuration Guide for your MAX. - 2 Set up a logical link between the MAX and the Frame Relay switch. - A RADIUS Frame Relay profile defines each logical link.
 For information on the basic kinds of links you can configure, see "Types of logical links between the MAX and a Frame Relay switch" on page 5-2.
-For details on setting up each logical interface, see "Setting up the logical link to a Frame Relay switch" on page 5-7.

-3 Create one or more Frame Relay user connections.
+For details on setting up each logical interface, see "Setting up the logical link to a Frame Relay switch" on page 5-7. - 3 Create one or more Frame Relay user connections.